eunomia-bpf/nvbit-tutorial/tools/mem_printf2/README.md

 }
 ```

-Key aspects of the device function:
-1. We check if the thread is predicated (should execute)
-2. We create a simple message (which could be customized)
-3. We push the message to the channel for transmission to the host
+Key aspects of the device function: we check if the thread is predicated (should execute), create a simple message (which could be customized), and push the message to the channel for transmission to the host.

 ## Building the Tool